100 percent injury compensation in Scotland: your guide

 The phrase “100 percent compensation” creates a false sense of security for many people I speak with.
 They assume it means the full headline figure lands in their bank account with nothing taken out.
 The reality is more nuanced, and that gap in understanding costs claimants real money every year.

 The two biggest losses I see are avoidable.
 First, claimants accept early insurer offers before their medical prognosis is confirmed.
 A soft tissue injury that resolves in six weeks is worth a fraction of one that causes chronic pain for two years.
 Settling at week four is a gamble that almost always favours the insurer.
-Second, claimants sign with solicitors charging 25% without shopping around.
-On a £15,000 settlement, that is £3,750 gone compared with £2,250 at 15%.
+Second, claimants sign with solicitors charging up to 20% including VAT without shopping around.
+On a £15,000 settlement, that is up to £3,000 gone that Scotland Claims Injury Lawyers would never deduct.
 The legal work is identical.
 The outcome for the client is not.

 My honest view is that your full compensation entitlement is only as strong as the evidence and the legal team behind it.
-Choosing a solicitor with the lowest fee structure in Scotland, combined with proper evidence from day one, is the clearest path to keeping the most from your settlement.
+Choosing a solicitor who deducts no success fee on any claim type, combined with proper evidence from day one, is the clearest path to keeping the most from your settlement.
 Do not let urgency or insurer pressure push you into a decision that cannot be undone.

 — Roger